What Is A Fair Intrinsic Value For Leucadia National?

 The graphic below is taken from LUK's October 2016 investor day presentation and presents its existing portfolio of investments.

 LUK's current market value is roughly $9bn, based on a total of 360mn shares outstanding and a share price of $25 per share.
-As we can see from the graphic above the company's main asset is its 100% ownership of Jefferies (JF), a mid-tier investment banking company.
+As we can see from the graphic above, the company's main asset is its 100% ownership of Jefferies (JF), a mid-tier investment banking company.
 The 100% equity stake has a carrying value of $5.4bn, which reflects the purchase price paid for the company back in 2012.

 However, the carrying value includes some $1.9bn in goodwill and intangibles, which implies a valuation of 1.5x tangible book value.
 This could be considered somewhat aggressive with major investment banks such as Morgan Stanley and JPMorgan currently trading at around 1.3x tangible book value.
 JF is also unlisted, so a fair value is probably closer to actual book value.